Skip to main content

 Register HereAbout the LSU Journal of Energy Law and Resources

 The LSU Journal of Energy Law and Resources (JELR) is a student-edited academic journal at the Louisiana State University Paul M. Hebert Law Center committed to developing and promoting a variety of topics in the purview of energy law.
-The JELR was established by students at the LSU Paul M. Hebert Law Center in November of 2011.
+The JELR’s membership consists of second and third-year students attending the LSU Paul M. Hebert Law Center.
+The JELR is accepting submissions for publication for Volume XIII.
+Learn more about their submission requirements here.